AmigaLabs/clib4/README.md

 Clib2 now contain also libauto with almost all OS4 components.
 We'll try to keep them updated.

+### libpthread

+Clib2 now contain a native pthread implementation.
+However pthread functions are in libc and libpthread is just a stub.
+That's because pthread functions are used (and will be used more in the future) internally and they are needed by libc.
+libpthread.a is however present as stub to avoid old program stop compiling claiming this library

 ### libresolv

 Added resolv library to use dns functions.
 A lot of socket functions that was using bsdsocket.library now use this library.